Agoric/documentation/main/zoe/api/zoe.md

 - `instance` `{Instance}`: The contract instance this invitation is for.
 - `invitationHandle` `{Handle}`: A reference used to refer to this invitation.
 - `description` `{String}`: Serves as a name of the `invitation`.
-Use it to find which part of the contract code created the ``invitation.
+Use it to find which part of the contract code created the `invitation`.
 ```js
 const invitation = await invitationIssuer.claim(untrustedInvitation);
 const invitationValue = await E(zoe).getInvitationDetails(invitation);